Most wanted Rwandan genocide suspect arrested in South Africa after decades on the run | KRDO

 Johannesburg (CNN) — The most wanted fugitive accused of involvement in the Rwandan genocide of 1994 has been arrested in Paarl, South Africa after decades on the run, authorities say.

-Fulgence Kayishema was arrested on Wednesday afternoon in a joint operation between South African authorities and the prosecutor’s fugitive-tracking team, according to the chief prosecutor of the tribunal charged with finding the remaining fugitives.
+Fulgence Kayishema was captured Wednesday in a joint operation between South African authorities and a UN team charged with finding the remaining fugitives, according to a statement.

+When he was arrested, Kayishema initially denied his identity, investigators said.
+But by the end of the evening he told them: “I have been waiting a long time to be arrested.”

+Investigators said he used multiple identities and forged documents to evade detection.

 Kayishema allegedly orchestrated the killing of more than 2,000 Tutsi refugees – women, men, children and the elderly – at Nyange Catholic Church during the genocide.
 He has been on the run since 2001.